 |Doctoral Degree||$7,000 to $10,000 per year|

-Canadian universities and colleges offer three intakes.
-Intakes may also be referred to as a semester in some institutions.
+Canada universities and colleges offer three intakes.
+They are also be referred as semesters in some institutions.
 The three intakes available in Canada are:

-Intake 1: Fall Semester – A popular intake starts in the month of September
+- Intake 1: Fall Semester – A popular intake which starts in the month of September

-Intake 2: Winter Semester – Starts in the month of January
+- Intake 2: Winter Semester – Which starts in the month of January

 WORK AUTHORIZATION FOR STUDENTS:

-- International Students can work on-campus or off-campus for up to 20 hours during university semesters and full-time during breaks such as the winter or summer holidays, without the need for a work permit
+- International students in Canada universities can work on-campus or off-campus for up to 20 hours during university semesters and full-time during breaks such as the winter or summer holidays, without the need for a work permit.

-In general, spouses are given the same rights as the spouse is already in Canada.
-Therefore, if the spouse in Canada has the right to work, the spouse who comes to join him or her will also have that right.
-But also note that only work permit holders can apply for the dependant visas.
+In general, spouses are given the same rights as students who are already in Canada.
+Therefore, if the student with a Canada student visa has the right to work, the spouse who comes to join him or her will also have that right.

 You will generally need the following for your CANADA Student Visa application: